 Parents are typically in the room during the first session.
 Beyond that, it’s different for each situation and will be determined between the parents and therapist.
 Your child’s therapist will provide insight of the therapy process, including the relational aspect of sessions.
 Family therapy may be applicable, in order for your child to exist within the "system" of their family.
 Parents will be provided with tools to support your child in the home and school environment.

 It is important for caregivers to take an active role in the therapeutic process for change to take place.
 It can be helpful for parents to have some strategies to utilize to help their child.
 It is important that both the therapist and the parents are using the same type of language when discussing emotions and experiences.
-The more consistent, the more change that will be created.
+The more consistent both parties can be with the child, the more change can occur.
 At times, it can also be very helpful for parents to be a part of the therapeutic session to learn skills such as non-directive play therapy, as well as observing how to create space for your child to explore their emotions and experiences.

 Work in the relational framework is meant to be long-term in order to develop rapport to explore depths beneath behaviors and symptoms.
 It takes time for your child to build trust and a relationship with the therapist.
 Once the relationship has been more established, more work can then be done.